DenisIvanovIvanov/videojs-zoom-plugin/README.md

-# videojs-zoom-plugin
+# VideoJS Zoom plugin with preview

-VideoJS Zoom plugin with preview
+Really basic plugin without much of an options to zoom in a video with preview of the visible area